10Electra/MSc-Project/notes.md

     - Poisson (uses different vertices, thus hard to concat with old mesh)
     - Alpha shapes (hard to choose a robust alpha)
     - Investigated using

+###

+- Number of input views
+- Resolution of input scans
+- ^ Make a 2D plot for accuracy and time complexity